Windermere, Florida

 Windermere is a town in Orange County, Florida, United States.
 As of the 2020 census, the town population was 3,030.
 It is situated on an isthmus between Lake Down and Lake Butler, and is part of the Orlando Metropolitan Statistical Area.

 History

+In 1887, the town was founded by John Dawe, an Englishman who platted the community and named it after Windermere, a lake in the Lake District in Cumbria, England.

 A post office opened in Windermere in 1888.
 The post office closed in 1901, and reopened in 1911.
-Windermere was established as a residential development in 1889 and chartered in 1925.
+Windermere was established as a residential development in 1889.

+The Town of Windermere was officially incorporated as a municipality on February 2, 1925.

 During late 2007, the town of Windermere filed a proposal to annex Isleworth and Butler Bay, both wealthy subdivisions.
 This was met with extensive debate from town residents and an objection from Orange County, which stood to lose millions of dollars of property tax revenue.
 After lengthy discussions, and battles with the county, Isleworth remained unincorporated, but Butler Bay was annexed into Windermere, with over 90% of its residents approving annexation via a mail-in ballot.